 By focusing on data acceleration as a whole, platform developers and network engineers can deliver targeted solutions to improve power, performance and efficiency of these platforms.
 Simply installing a faster server or enabling wider network pathways are just a couple examples of how you can improve a system in the short-term.

 It’s remarkably similar to edge computing — on the surface, anyway.
-Data is analyzed and handled closer to the source in the edge, to maximize security but also reliability, speed and performance.
+Data is analysed and handled closer to the source in the edge, to maximise security but also reliability, speed and performance.
 Data acceleration uses similar principles, except the data in question is not local — it’s still remote.
 Unique hardware and systems are enabled to mitigate packet loss and latency issues.

 Why Does Data Acceleration Matter so Much?